cinc-project/inspec/docs-chef-io/content/inspec/resources/package.md

     its('version') { should cmp >= '7.35.0-1ubuntu3.10' }

 `cmp` understands version numbers using Gem::Version, and can use the operators `==, <, <=, >=, and >`.
 It will compare versions by each segment, not as a string - so '7.4' is smaller than '7.30', for example.

+### be_latest

+The `be_latest` matcher tests if the named installed package is latest on the system.
+It is not supported in Oracle Solaris, IBM AIX and HP UX operating systems.

+    it { should be_latest }